Nordland Line: Gullsmedvik–Storforshei

 In 1896, Olsen applied for a concession to build a railway up the Dunderland Valley to connect his mining claims to Mo i Rana, but this was rejected by the state.
 However, in 1902, the Dunderland Iron Ore Company started building a private railway to connect its mine at Storforshei to their port at Gullsmedvik in Mo.
 It was officially handed over from the construction company on 1 November 1904.
 Revenue service started in 1906.
-The mine only operated in three short periods, from 1906 to 1908, from the mid 1920s to 1931 and from 1937 to 1939.
+The mine only operated in three short periods, from 1906 to 1908, from the mid-1920s to 1931 and from 1937 to 1939.

 Sunnan–Grong

 The original proposal called for the line to run from Steinkjer via Beitstad to Namsos and onwards to Nordland.
 Connecting Namdalen to the railway network was seen as important to ease export both of lumber, farm produce and seafood.
 In 1877, Grong Municipal Council instead proposed building the Nordland Line from Steinkjer via Snåsa to Grong and instead build a branch from Grong to Namsos.
 In an 1892 report, a line from Trondheim via Beitstad to Namsos was estimated to be 212 km long and would take 6 hours and 40 minutes.
 In comparison, the steam ships at the time used 16 hours.

 During the 1890s, public meetings were held throughout the area to rally support for public spending on the railway and for support for the most advantageous route for the local area.
 The Beitstad Line would run through areas with a population three to four times that of the Snåsa Line.
 All previous railway lines were built following the route which gave the most people a service, as this gave the best economic impact and would create more revenue for the railway, making it more profitable.
-Namsos was also the gateway to Nærøy and Vikna.
+Namsos was also the gateway to Nærøy Municipality and Vikna Municipality.
 On the other hand, the Snåsa Line would be 52 km shorter.
 It was further argued that Beitstad did not need a railway as it was connected to the Trondheimsfjord and that a branch line to Namsos would be built anyway.
 All municipalities in Namdalen, except Grong, supported the Beitstad Line, while municipalities from Steinkjer and south supported the Snåsa Line.